SvOlli/sorbus/doc/monitors.md

 - an empty input returns to the "asterisk input"

 The supported instruction set is of the 65SC02.
-The BRK instruction is not supporing an operand here, as it is used with the Sorbus Native kernel.
+The BRK instruction is not supporing an operand here, as it is used with the Sorbus JAM kernel.

 TIM